SunkariApoorva/oneAPI-GenAI-Hackathon-2023/README.md

 ### Step-by-Step Code Execution Instructions:
   1. clone the git repository
-  2. use the transactions.csv dataset provided in the datasets folders of git repo for training and validating fraud detection model.
+  2. use the transactions.csv dataset provided in the transactions folders of git repo for training and validating fraud detection model.
   3. The code base for the deployed hugging face model is under models folder.
   4. open https://huggingface.co/spaces/blaze999/llama-2-RAG UI interface chatbot for recommendations on provided/input question